scaife-viewer/scaife-stack/README.md

 **2) Manage data externally**

 - The data sets for `scaife-stack` use data tracked in [explorehomer-atlas](https://github.com/scaife-viewer/explorehomer-atlas)
-- The `fetch-explorehomer-data` script is used to retrieve data to a temporary directory
+- The `fetch-repo-tarball` script is used to retrieve data to a temporary directory
 - The `stage_atlas_data` management command is used to stage the data for ingestion

 The `prepare-atlas-data.sh` script can be used to load the explorehomer-atlas data into `scaife-stack`: